enhance-dev/enhance.dev/src/views/docs/md/learn/features/transforms/css-transforms.md

 The shadow parts API allows selected elements to be exposed for styling outside the shadowDOM.
 By labeling an element inside the component with a `part=something` attribute it can be selected outside that component with a `the-tag::part(something) {color: red;}` selector.
 For server rendering this is transformed into `the-tag [part*=something] { color: red; }`.
 Notice again that this does not stop deep selection.
 This selector will match any part of the same name nested within.

 #### `scope=global`
 Global unscoped styles can be added to components if desired.
-If a `scope=global` attribute is added to a style tag the styles will be collected and added to the head tag as with other styles.
-But no transforms or scoping will be done.
+A `scope=global` attribute added to a style tag will move it to the head without scoping.
 These styles are removed from the template tag so that they will not appear inside shadowDOM.
 ```html
 <style scope=global>
   /* this rule will be put in the head and */